pnevares/haiku-tweets/README.md

-# WaypointHaikus
+# haiku-tweets
-Identify haikus by @Waypoint and post them
+Identify haikus on Twitter and post them